Logiqx/wca-ipy/docs/SQL_Buckets.md

 This document demonstrates the effect of the variable sized "buckets" for 9 of the 18 events.

 All references to the total number of seniors are based on the counts provided by the WCA in August 2019.
+The number of seniors in each bucket is based on my own data which is typically >80% complete.

 For events other than 3x3x3 and 2x2x2, I already have a list of in excess of 80% of the senior competitors.
 For many events over 90% of the full senior population are listed in the senior rankings.